cirosantilli/networking-cheat/ip.md

 ### Classes

+Old concept, but people still use it for certain mask sizes + internal reserved addresses.

 Each address has two parts: network part and host part.

 How many bytes are the network, and how many bytes are the host was determined only by the class of the IP before CIDR, and only the following possibilities existed: